ganiatgithub/GNA5031_applied12/materials/Instructions for TAs.md

 *model answer*

 A: The plasmid of A contains broadly similar categories of antimicrobial resistance to its genome.
-Therefore, A is likely a potent multi-drug resistane bacteria that has potential to transfer its resistance to other organisms.
+Therefore, A is likely a potent multi-drug resistant bacterium that has potential to transfer its resistance to other organisms.
-B: The plasmid of B contains minimal antimicrobial resistance , still, based on previous finding, B A is likely a multi-drug resistane bacteria.
+B: The plasmid of B contains minimal antimicrobial resistance, so has less capacity to transfer this to other organisms, but its genome indicates it is still a multi-drug resistant organism and would be problematic if this is pathogenic.
-C: Surprisingly, carbapenem resistance has been identified in the plasmid of C, which likely suggests that its resistance to carbapenem as reported by our collaborator is due to horitontally acquired carbapenem resistance gene.
+C: Carbapenem resistance genes have been identified in the plasmid of C, which likely suggests that its resistance to carbapenem as reported by our collaborator is due to horizontally acquired carbapenem resistance gene.

-2. What ARGs are present on the plasmids, and what’s the taxonomy associated with the reference sequence that they most closely match?
+2. Let's look more closely at the few ARGs from the plasmid of isolate C, with `cat C_plasmid_card_results.txt`.
+What is the taxonomy associated with the CARD database hit for the ARGs in these plasmids?
+(Hint: search for the ID or name in the CARD.faa file.)
+Is this the organism you expected?
+Is that the case for all plasmids?

 *model answer*

-3. Why are there inconsistencies between the taxonomy of the isolate and the ARGs found on the plasmids?

-*model answer*
+Three of the four belong to *Staphylococcus aureus*.
+One of them most closely matches something else entirely (Limosilactobacillus reuteri) so this could indicate some transfer of genes, or a homologous gene that is more divergent from known Staph aureus resistance genes.
+If the students check some genes from other plasmids, sometimes the gene belongs to the same species as the isolate they have - sometimes not.
+This is generally indicative of horizontal gene transfer, similar genes carried by different organisms, or the 'best match' being a different organism because the gene in their isolate is more novel or distant from other known genes in that species.

-4. If you had metagenomic data in addition to these isolates, how would you make use of both datasets?
+3. If you had metagenomic data in addition to these isolates, how would you make use of both datasets?
 What further analyses could be done to assist your collaborator in understanding where the antimicrobial resistance is coming from, and how they may recommend the farmer to approach treatment for the animals?

 *model answer*
+Many answers would be acceptable here.
+Metagenomics can help us understand the full resistome in that environment (i.e. not just organisms that were culturable by our collaborator) and this information could help to streamline or target further surveillance for the most critical pathogens and AMR.
+Genomic information from the cows with antibiotic-resistant infection will help to determine what is causing their infections, and assessment of those ARGs followed by laboratory confirmation of resistance and susceptibility phenotypes will guide the usage of antibiotics at the farm.
+With metagenomes and isolate genomes, including plasmid sequences, you could determine which ARGs are at risk of being horizontally transmitted.
+It is concerning that multiple organisms with multi-drug resistance are present in the agricultural runoff from this farm, as it could enter waterways, infect people who work at or visit the farm, or be transmitted via dairy products from the farm - interventions are likely needed to curb transmission along several different pathways.

 # Glossary